mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 ## Examples

-The [Avrorouter Tutorial](../Tutorials/Avrorouter-Tutorial.md) shows you how the Avrorouter works with the Binlog Server to convert binlogs from a master server into easy to process Avro data.
+The [Avrorouter Tutorial](../Tutorials/Avrorouter-Tutorial.md) shows you how the Avrorouter works with the Binlog Server to convert binlogs from a primary server into easy to process Avro data.

 Here is a simple configuration example which reads binary logs locally from